This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The NEER policy has been updated to reflect this change as well as some minor changes to align with policy formatting guidelines.
 The revised policy is effective January 1, 2021.

-Below is the policy that was in place and effective prior to January 1, 2021:
+Policy that was in place and effective prior to January 1, 2021:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 Policy change related to Emphysema Due to Alpha 1 Anti-Trypsin Deficiency